Kamikaze: Allied defensive tactics

-In early 1945, U.S. Navy aviator Commander John Thach, already famous for developing effective aerial tactics against the Japanese such as the Thach Weave, developed a defensive strategy against kamikazes called the "big blue blanket" to establish Allied air supremacy well away from the carrier force.
-This recommended combat air patrols (CAP) that were larger and operated further from the carriers than before, a line of picket destroyers and destroyer escorts at least 80 km from the main body of the fleet to provide earlier radar interception and improved coordination between fighter direction officers on carriers.
+In early 1945, US Navy aviator Commander John Thach, already famous for developing effective aerial tactics against the Japanese such as the Thach Weave, developed a defensive strategy against kamikazes called the "big blue blanket" to establish Allied air supremacy well away from the carrier force.
+This recommended combat air patrols (CAP) that were larger and operated farther from the carriers than before, a line of picket destroyers and destroyer escorts at least 80 km from the main body of the fleet to provide earlier radar interception and improved coordination between fighter direction officers on carriers.
 This plan also called for around-the-clock fighter patrols over Allied fleets.
 A final element included intensive fighter sweeps over Japanese airfields, and bombing Japanese runways, using delayed-action bombs making repairs more difficult.

 Late in 1944, the British Pacific Fleet (BPF) used the high-altitude performance of its Supermarine Seafires (the naval version of the Spitfire) on combat air patrol duties.
 Seafires were involved in countering the kamikaze attacks during the Iwo Jima landings and beyond.
 The Seafires' best day was 15 August 1945, shooting down eight attacking aircraft with a single loss.

-Allied pilots were more experienced, better trained and in command of superior aircraft, making the poorly trained kamikaze pilots easy targets.
-The U.S. Fast Carrier Task Force alone could bring over 1,000 fighter aircraft into play.
+Allied pilots were more experienced, better trained and flying superior aircraft, making the poorly trained kamikaze pilots easy targets.
+The US Fast Carrier Task Force alone could bring over 1,000 fighter aircraft into play.
 Allied pilots became adept at destroying enemy aircraft before they struck ships.

 Allied gunners had begun to develop techniques to negate kamikaze attacks.
-Light rapid-fire anti-aircraft weapons such as the 20 mm Oerlikon autocannons were still useful though the 40 mm Bofors was preferred, and though their high rate of fire and quick training remained advantageous, they lacked the punch to take down a kamikaze bearing down on the ship they defended.
+Light rapid-fire anti-aircraft weapons such as the 20 mm Oerlikon autocannons were still useful though the 40 mm Bofors was preferred; their high rate of fire and quick training remained advantageous, but they lacked the punch to take down a kamikaze bearing down on the ship they defended.
 It was found that heavy anti-aircraft guns such as the 5"/38 caliber gun (127 mm) were the most effective as they had sufficient firepower to destroy aircraft at a safe range from the ship, which was preferable since even a heavily damaged kamikaze could reach its target.
 The speedy Ohkas presented a very difficult problem for anti-aircraft fire, since their velocity made fire control extremely difficult.
-By 1945, large numbers of anti-aircraft shells with radiofrequency proximity fuzes, on average seven times more effective than regular shells, became available, and the U.S. Navy recommended their use against kamikaze attacks.
+By 1945, large numbers of anti-aircraft shells with radiofrequency proximity fuzes, on average seven times more effective than regular shells, became available, and the US Navy recommended their use against kamikaze attacks.